songziya/ESC499/README.md

 * ~~Derive correct Backprop equation~~
 * ~~Get TFplanner running on Linux.~~

+[Oct 07 20:00-21:30] Debugged and ran navigation RDDL model in TFplanner(**Without block behaviour**)

+Action constraints only works in 'action-preconditions' section, they DO NOT work in 'state-action-constraints' section.

 [Oct 03 17:00-18:00] Modified Navagation_Nonlinear so that block behaviour is in state-action constraint block.

 [20:00-21:30] Derived the formula for Backprop.